Varsh24-hash/ROS2_session_guide/README.md

 ---

-## PART 4 — CREATE YOUR OWN PUBLISHER & SUBSCRIBER PACKAGE (30 min)
+## PART 4 — CREATE YOUR OWN PUBLISHER & SUBSCRIBER PACKAGE

 > We'll build one package called `cpp_pubsub` that contains two nodes: a **talker** (publisher) and a **listener** (subscriber).